What can I do to prepare my child for camp?

 Late morning activities could include arts and crafts, a beach walk or more fun and games.
 At noon, it's back to the dining hall for a tasty lunch, followed by recreation rotations which may include swimming, canoeing, field games and more.
 We generally have a mid-afternoon break for some down time and a trip to the tuck shop for a tasty treat!

-While we get ready for a homecooked and hearty dinner, the staff usually have something prepared to get us laughing and having a good time; maybe a "fashion" show or "talent" competition.
+While we get ready for a homecooked and hearty dinner, the staff usually have something prepared to get us laughing and having a good time.
 After dinner, we hit the field for everyone's favourite: WIDE GAME!
-Then we head back to our cabins for mug-up/dessert and to get dressed and ready for campfire!
+Then we head back to our cabins for mug-up dessert and to get dressed and ready for campfire!
 Younger campers will then head back to their cabin for the night...but first some quiet time to reflect on the day and visit with our new friends.
-Older campers usually have one last activity planned; whether some time for deeper conversation topics and special late night games.
+Older campers usually have one last activity planned; whether some time for deeper conversation topics or special late night games.

 A good night sleep and then we start all over again!